Poshy163/Sharesight-API/README.md

 + token_file = 'token.txt'

-then to check the token (and to import it), run the .check_token() call, if it will return if the token has passed, failed and why.
+Then to check the token (and to import it), run the .check_token() call, if it will return if the token has passed, failed and why.

 example:
 `await sharesight.check_token()`

-to make an API call, call .make_api_request(endpoint), making the endpoint being what part you want to call. it will return a dictionary with the response
+To make an API call, call .make_api_request(endpoint, endpoint_list_version), making the endpoint being what part you want to call and the endpoint_list_version being ("v2" or "v3").
+It will return a dictionary with the response

-example: `await sharesight.make_api_request("portfolios")`
+example: `await sharesight.make_api_request(endpoint, endpoint_list_version)`